 Residential properties that need rehabilitation, repairs, or updating to meet current market demands represent a significant portion of the residential real estate market.
-Houses in this category attract do-it-yourself types as well as professional construction companies anxious to make a quick profit.
-The financing of fixer-uppers is uniquely flexible, including combinations of first and second mortgages, construction, and personal loans.
+Houses in this category attract do-it-yourself types as well as professional construction companies anxious to make a quick profit in house flipping.
+House flipping financing is uniquely flexible, including combinations of first and second mortgages, construction, and personal loans.

 The breadth of real estate investment types and their availability in communities across the United States can be overwhelming for first-time investors.
 Instead of being an obstacle, real estate’s diversity is an opportunity.
 With a little effort, anyone can find a property that fits their objectives perfectly.

 If you’re new to real estate investing, a talented real estate agent can help you identify the types of property that are best suited for your investing needs (and some will do it for a 1% commission, rather than the typical 3%).

 For reliable, hard loan financing on rental properties or house fix-and-flip projects that you are looking to add to your REI portfolio, contact LendingHome and they can help you get the job done.